 The Leipzig Lectures on Language will finish with a virtual two-day symposium on October 20 and 21, 2021.

-- Find consensus across the different views presented during the online series.
+The symposium aims to find consensus across the different views presented during the online series.
+Our program includes:

-- Offer hands-on workshops on advanced methodologies relevant to the combinatorics of language.
+- four hands-on workshops on advanced methodologies relevant to the combinatorics of language and,

-- Come together in a poster session and a more informal gathering to exchange ideas on future research.
+- a poster session and a more informal gathering for participants to exchange ideas on future research.

 We hope that this will foster networking and collaborations, leading to new ideas on how to move the field forward.